clostra/newnode/docs/newnode-spec.md

 Similar to BEP 52, a Merkle tree is constructed for the file, with a branching factor of 2, constructed from 16KiB blocks of the file.
 The last block may be shorter than 16KiB.
-The remaining leaf hashes beyond the end of the file required to construct upper layers of the Merkle tree are set to zero.
+The remaining leaf hashes beyond the end of the file required to construct upper layers of the Merkle tree are set to the hash of zero bytes.

 Here, the digest function is the default hash primitive in libsodium.